algorand/indexer/docs/conduit/tutorials/WritingBlocksToFile.md

-## Writing Transactions to Files Using Conduit
+## Writing Blocks to Files Using Conduit

 This guide will take you step by step through a specific application of some Conduit plugins.
 We will detail each of the steps necessary to solve our problem,